Learn how to make DIY Christmas wall decor. It is so easy to make and will add the perfect touch of sparkle to your Christmas decor!

-I got a wow out of both my kids when they walked in… and it totally made my day!!
+I got a “wow!” out of both my kids when they walked in.
+It totally made my day!!

 How to make to make your own LED Christmas wall decor –